 - (normally) submit the application to the funding body on your behalf.
 Researchers submitting the application directly to the funding body should cc email@example.com.

-Standard grant applications: For full compliance and feedback, the grants team needs your final draft application two weeks before the funding body's application deadline.
+Standard grant applications: For full compliance checking and feedback, the grants team needs your final draft application at least two weeks before the funding body's application deadline.

 ARC and NHMRC: A much longer review period is needed so you should let the grants team know well ahead if you plan to submit to one of these nationally competitive schemes.

 Project approval form

 Your application, even if it is only at the Expression of Interest (EOI) stage, needs to be accompanied by a completed Project Approval Form (PAF) before the application can be signed/submitted by Research Services.
 The PAF captures necessary details to record the grant activity and comply with mandated government reporting and auditing requirements.
 Your Faculty Dean will need to have seen the application and signed the PAF before the application can be submitted.